Black and white photo of a starry night sky with visible stars and some faint clouds.

 About Vivian

 I began my photography journey two decades ago, assisting high-end wedding photographers before branching out on my own.
 What started as a job became my purpose as I fell in love with storytelling through my art.
 I am incredibly lucky to spend my weekends surrounded by joy, having now captured over 500 weddings from lavish celebrations at luxury hotels to quiet, intimate elopements by the sea.
-Photography has been my passport to travel the world and connect with so many remarkable people while playing a part in sharing their stories.
+Photography has been my passport to travel the world and connect with remarkable people while playing a part in preserving their stories and family legacies for future generations.

 A woman with long dark hair and a gold necklace looking upward, cast in shadow with intricate shadow patterns on her face and background.